hamzaalumich/DSB-SC-SIGNAL-RECOVERY-MATLAB/README.md

 ## Welch Power Spectral Density Estimation

-Welch's method is used to obtain a statistically smoother estimate of signal-power distribution.
+Welch's method is used to obtain a smoother and more statistically stable estimate of signal-power distribution.

 The PSD calculation uses:

 - Hamming windows
 - Overlapping signal segments
-- A centered frequency representation
+- Centered frequency representation
 - Logarithmic power display in dB/Hz

 The MATLAB implementation uses: